B2B Ecommerce Platform Comparison

 Some solutions are open-source.
 That means that you don’t get an “out of the box” solution—you license the software and need to hire your own developers to get it up and running (and keep it working).

 How does this affect real people?
-If your IT team already has a full plate, building your own open-source ecommerce initiative could place a massive burden on them.
+If your IT team already has a full plate, building your own open-source ecommerce initiative could place a massive burden on them, particularly if you need enterprise-class functionality.
 It’s something to consider as you compare the leading B2B ecommerce platforms.

 Out of the box